eddie-energy/architecture/arc42/05-building-block-view/components/components/aiida/aiida-frontend/aiida-frontend.md

 1. Configure the connection to the Smart Meter.
 1. Configure the connection to the EDDIE Framework.
 1. View active and inactive connections/permissions.
-1. Manage existing connections/permissions (e.g., activate, deactivate, delete, etc.)
+1. Manage existing connections/permissions (e.g., activate, terminate, etc.)